CleverRaven/Cataclysm-DDA/doc/JSON_INHERITANCE.md

 Numeric values may be specified ```proportional``` to the parent by via a decimal factor where ```0.5``` is 50% and ```2.0``` is 200%.

 Flags can be deleted via ```delete```.
-It is is not an error if the deleted flag does not exist in the parent.
+It is not an error if the deleted flag does not exist in the parent.

 It is possible to define an ```abstract``` type that exists only for other types to inherit from and cannot itself be used in game.
 In the following condensed example ```magazine_belt``` provides values common to all implemented ammo belts:
 ```